 - Likewise, in terms of her knowledge of SC concepts and her ability to apply these SC concepts, the 640-scorer is better than only 46 percent of test-takers.

 So, GMAT ranks test-takers in terms of their knowledge and application of concepts in the five sub-sections.
-Higher the rank in the sub-sections, higher the overall GMAT score.
+Higher the rank in the sub-sections, the higher the overall GMAT score.

 Thus, in order to score higher 730+ on the GMAT, one needs to build not only one’s knowledge of concepts but also the skill set of applying these concepts to solve questions.